CarlyLB/social-media-app-doc/README.md

 is hosted on Bluemix.
 It cleans, normalises, and alayses the data.
 Node-RED allows for data processing with minimum or no coding.
 It is suitable for quick evaluation of new ideas and prototyping.
 Node-RED integrates well with many Watson services.
 In this app, we use the Watson services for tone, sentiment, and keyword extraction and analysis.
-Once the injested data is processed, the Node-RED flow stores it in a Cloudant database.
+Once the ingested data is processed, the Node-RED flow stores it in a Cloudant database.

 A [Node.JS](https://nodejs.org/en/)/[Express](https://expressjs.com/)